opensearch-project/documentation-website/_ml-commons-plugin/tutorials/conversational-search-cohere.md

 # Conversational search using the Cohere Command model

-This tutorial illustrates configuring conversational search using the Cohere Command model.
+This tutorial illustrates how to configure conversational search using the Cohere Command model.
 For more information, see [Conversational search]({{site.url}}{{site.baseurl}}/search-plugins/conversational-search/).

-Replace the placeholders starting with the prefix `your_` with your own values.
+Replace the placeholders beginning with the prefix `your_` with your own values.
 {: .note}

 Alternatively, you can build a RAG/conversational search using agents and tools.
-For more information, see [Retrieval-augmented generation chatbot]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/)
+For more information, see [Retrieval-augmented generation chatbot]({{site.url}}{{site.baseurl}}/ml-commons-plugin/tutorials/rag-conversational-agent/).

 ## Prerequisite